 Camping at Girraween National Park: Castle Rock Campground

-We camped at the Castle Rock campground for a couple of nights just after Easter but during school holidays, and it wasn’t anywhere near as packed as I had expected.
+We camped at the Castle Rock campground for a couple of nights just after Easter but still during school holidays.
+Amazingly, it wasn’t anywhere near as packed as I had expected.
 Nice!

 It’s not a bad campground but it’s also not the most fantastic spot you’ll ever camp at.